sourcefuse/terraform-aws-arc-network/docs/README.md

 ## Overview

 AWS Terraform module for the SourceFuse Reference Architecture.
+We consider this module to be a high order module that is composed of smaller modules underneath.
+In most cases, we use open source modules to create our high order modules.
+Please see the reference documentation below for more information about the modules used under the hood.

 ![arc_network_hla](./static/arc_network_hla.png)

-Create the following resources in a single region.
+Creates the following resources in a single region.

 * VPC
 * Multi-AZ private and public subnets